SharmaDivya2103/WIDS-2025/README.md

-# Midterm Submission - Financial News and Stock Data Analysis
+# Midterm Submission - Predicting Stock Volatility Using Financial News Sentiment Analysis
 The task was to work with real financial data and create a complete data pipeline, from data collection to basic analysis.

 ## Approach